tayalmanan28/MuJoCo-Tutorial/README.md

 ## Contributing 🤝

-So you can contribute to this repository in 2 ways:
+So you can contribute to this repository in 3 ways:
 1. By adding new examples of MuJoCo environments
 2. By help in resolving the existing issues
+3. Join our community and help the community on the sub Reddit: https://www.reddit.com/r/learningbasedcontrol/s/Yglb23566L

 ### For Contributing a new example to this repo: